• Hungarian Language

 Greyhound vs Bloodhound Bite Characteristics Comparison

-Which bite is stronger: Greyhound or Bloodhound?
+Which is more mouthy: a Greyhound or a Bloodhound?
+Compare mouthing behaviors.

 Above 400 PSI 🔼